 South African lion farmers are supplying large volumes of lion bone, teeth and claws as ‘tiger parts’ to an insatiable Asian market – says a report recently published by the Environmental Investigation Agency.
 South Africa is the world’s largest exporter of lion body parts.

-Supply of African lion parts into Asia frustrates enforcement efforts in Asia and undermines demand-reduction efforts to end the tiger trade.
+The supply of African lion parts into Asia frustrates enforcement efforts in Asia and undermines demand-reduction efforts to end the tiger trade.

-There are now twice as many captive tigers in Asia than wild tigers, as wild tiger populations continue to crash, and the population of captive tigers rises.
+There are now twice as many captive tigers in Asia than wild tigers, as wild tiger populations continue to crash and the population of captive tigers rises.

 And South Africa’s government has contributed to these catastrophic knock-on effects on wild big cat populations by sanctioning the export of 800 lion skeletons a year in order to generate profits for lion farmers.
-This decision was made ostensibly to protect local wild lion populations, despite evidence that the same decision made by the Chinese government failed to curb poaching of wild tigers.
+This decision was made ostensibly to protect local wild lion populations, despite evidence that the same decision made by the Chinese government failed to curb the poaching of wild tigers.

 In South Africa, there are approximately 6,000 to 8,000 captive lions in about 200 facilities, dwarfing the wild population of approximately 3,490 lions.
-In addition, there are at least 280 tigers in South Africa, in at least 44 facilities.
+In addition, there are at least 280 tigers in South Africa in at least 44 facilities.

-Tiger bone is consumed primarily in China, Vietnam and Lao People’s Democratic Republic as traditional medicine, high end ‘tiger bone wine’ and as a virility product.
+Tiger bone is consumed primarily in China, Vietnam and Lao People’s Democratic Republic as traditional medicine, high-end ‘tiger bone wine’ and as a virility product.

 To comment on this story: To protect you against trolls & misinformation, we only permit comments in our app.
 See how to DOWNLOAD OUR APP below.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Download our APP (mobile phone & desktop) to receive travel discounts, comment on our stories, make safe donations and network with others like you.
 Find out more here.